Chemistry Olympiad

 If you are interested in participating, please contact a chemistry

 teacher at your high school with the information on this web page (and with your enthusiasm!).
-Only chemistry teachers can nominate students at this time.

 Preparation